marc-orr/KVM-Unit-Tests-dev-fork/README.md

 NOTE: GCC cross-compiler is required for [build on macOS](README.macOS.md).

+To build with UEFI, check [build and run with UEFI](./x86/efi/README.md).

 ## Standalone tests

 The tests can be built as standalone.
 To create and use standalone tests do: